 Bitter bolete has a bitter taste so that it needs to be prepared before cooking.
 Raw bitter bolete should be washed, soaked in salt water, boiled for a few times, wash again with cold water.
 Now the fungus is less bitter and ready for cooking.
 Some local people like the bitter taste of the fungus so that they only boil it once.
 They also freeze the fungus or dry it to store for a long time.
 One of the interesting facts is that if diner drinks water after eating bitter bolete dishes which is not bitter, he will feel a bitter taste in his mouth.

 - Soup with bitter bolete, egg yolk and barracuda.

 - Porridge with bitter bolete

 - Soup with bitter bolete and sweet potato leaf

-If you come to Phu Quoc, do not miss a chance to enjoy these great dishes and buy some dried bitter bolete to bring home as a valuable gift to your family and friends.
+If you come to Phu Quoc, do not miss a chance to enjoy great dishes from Bitter bolete – a specialty food of Phu Quoc and buy some dried bitter bolete to bring home as a valuable gift to your family and friends.